Introduction to Photography (short course)

 - Group critique of the mini project: this is an informal discussion of how and why you have made the work.
 Physical prints will be expected in order to discuss and share with your peer group.
 You'll agree the subject/topic of your final project and your working methods with your peer group and the tutor, including whether the final outcome will be in black and white prints or black and white digital prints, etc.

-- students to use the facilities to work on their personal projects and further discuss ideas with tutor
+- you'll use the facilities to work on your personal projects and further discuss ideas with tutor

 Prepare and produce your project: